ctz/cifra/README.md

 This test is one point multiplication.

-This uses the implementation from [&mu;NaCl](http://munacl.cryptojedi.org/curve25519-cortexm0.shtml) by Düll, Haase, Hinterwälder, Hutter, Paar, Sánchez and Schabe.
+This uses the implementation from [&mu;NaCl](http://munacl.cryptojedi.org/curve25519-cortexm0.shtml) by Düll, Haase, Hinterwälder, Hutter, Paar, Sánchez and Schwabe.

 Core       | Cycles  | Stack | Code size
 ---------- | ------- | ----- | ---------